MaroSalah02/MaroSalah02/README.md

 - [THE LAST OF US: Legacy 2D game]([Link to Project](https://github.com/MaroSalah02/THE_LAST_OF_US)) : A Game that I have mafe with my Friends for a uni project that was Featured as one of the best 7 Games Submitted in My Uni CS Course 4th Semester.

 ## Current Project:
-Doing Specific Data analysis on specific cities Using QGis, Python and Pytorch.
+Working on my Bachelor's Thesis.
+Hints: 3D mapping and Sphere robots.
 Stay Tuned 😁

 ## Connect with Me: